-Prior to this, I worked at Prevent Child Abuse America for seventeen years, including serving as the Senior Director of Strategic Communications.
+I worked at Prevent Child Abuse America for seventeen years, including serving as the Senior Director of Strategic Communications.

 While there, I introduced the organization to social media, wrote and managed grants from the CDC and Doris Duke, served as staff lead on the current strategic plan, and co-scripted the 2010 Emmy award-winning Ounce of Prevention of Florida “Prevent Child Abuse” public service campaign.

-And in supporting the emergence of Chicago publisher Curbside Splendor, I played an active role in the acquisition, launch, and/or promotion of a number of acclaimed books including May We Shed These Human Bodies by Amber Sparks, Don't Start Me Talkin' by Tom Williams, Zero Fade by Chris L. Terry, The Old Neighborhood by Bill Hillmann, Once I Was Cool by Megan Stielstra, and The Dead Wrestler Elegies by W. Todd Kaneko.
+In supporting the emergence of Chicago publisher Curbside Splendor, I played an active role in the acquisition, launch, and/or promotion of a number of acclaimed books including May We Shed These Human Bodies by Amber Sparks, Don't Start Me Talkin' by Tom Williams, Zero Fade by Chris L. Terry, The Old Neighborhood by Bill Hillmann, Once I Was Cool by Megan Stielstra, and The Dead Wrestler Elegies by W. Todd Kaneko.

 And I help people tell their stories.